Photographing Shy & Introverted Kids: My 'Long Lens' Approach in Hong Kong

 Other times, kids can just get tired of the photo session—and that’s completely normal.
 I love getting shots of a child who has basically had enough!
 This is the perfect time for a snack, a cuddle with a parent, or just five minutes of quiet time to reset.
 Give them literally five minutes, and they are back, having forgotten the entire episode.

-An important consideration when photographing shy kids is simply to let your family photographer know beforehand.
+An important consideration when photographing shy kids is simply to let your photographer know beforehand.
 This allows us to plan the session accordingly and start with this low-key approach.
+Coming from a family of six, I've seen every personality type.
+Read my story here.